 The Retail Approach

+When you base your conference fees on the market you are essentially playing with a vision of what people can afford.
+It is the opposite of the retail approach since it begins by setting the price of admission and then working backward to build the conference within that budget.
 One thing to keep in mind with market pricing is that it is based on perceived value.
 In other words, attendees are not going to hand over their money simply because you are having an event.
 You must provide exceptional value or else you will struggle to sell tickets at any price.

 Limited Access Pricing

+This is a tiered pricing model that offers more features and benefits to those who pay more.
 For example, a basic ticket might admit someone to the main general session and breakouts.
 The next tier would provide all this plus a seat at the keynote luncheon.
 The VIP ticket would include preferred seating at all events and access to an exclusive break room and post-event networking function.
 Again, the key to success is creating enough value in each tier to generate sufficient demand.

 Incentives and Penalties

 You can use incentives and penalties to encourage registration within a specific time period.
 You have probably seen “early bird” registration offers at many of the events you have attended.
 The goal of these promotions is to cover all of your fixed costs early so that you aren’t scrambling to raise money near the end.

-Penalties or late registration fees are almost essential if you are serving food because most catering contracts include surcharges for orders placed after the final guarantee date.
-Make sure to explain this to late registrants, since often times they feel manipulated by penalties when in reality the additional fee is enforced only to cover your costs.
-There will be some prospective attendees who, after discovering the sessions will be recorded, won’t feel motivated to attend the live event.
-Your organization will also incur costs for recording equipment, website management, and hosting fees.
+Offering online access to a recorded version of your conference sessions is a popular idea in the internet age, but be aware that this strategy has the potential to affect your marketing efforts.
+There will be some prospective attendees who won’t feel motivated to attend the live event when they discover that the sessions will be recorded.
+Not to mention, your organization will also incur expenses for recording equipment, website management, and hosting fees.
 For these reasons, it is better to limit online access to attendees only or charge a substantial fee for non-participant access.